 The frenzy over “skills” (reskilling, upskilling, unskilling, skilling 2.0, etc) has recently ratcheted up from a philosophical discussion to a verifiable necessity.
-While many leaders thought they had time to ease into a strategy, COVID-19 and some of the other unrest the world has experienced in the past 6 months have left leaders scrambling to help their employees develop new skills, establish new mobility patterns, make decisions on how to rearrange departments, functions, and make tough decisions about which skills (and employees) are mission critical, and which ones are not.
+While many leaders thought they had time to ease into a strategy, COVID-19 and some of the other unrest the world has experienced in 2020 have left leaders scrambling to help their employees develop new skills, establish new mobility patterns, make decisions on how to rearrange departments, functions, and make tough decisions about which skills (and employees) are mission critical, and which ones are not.

 - What we call them.
 Are skills the same as competencies?
 Are competencies the same as traits?
 As we have looked into this, there is obviously some overlap and there are obviously some differences.
-We think, however, that this conversation detracts from the bigger question of, “how do we determine what people have, need now, and need in the future, and help them develop it?”
+We think, however, that this conversation detracts from the bigger question of, “How do we determine what people have, need now, and need in the future, and help them develop it?”

 - Skills as discrete and finite.
 Most of the stuff we’ve read talks about skills as finite: what skills – individual tasks – we need employees to do.
 Thinking this way limits an organization in that it takes care of this point in time only, which is a hopeless process, as by the time you have determined a structure for those skills, the world has moved on.
 We’re more interested in how organizations are developing the right culture and systems to ensure ongoing skills development.